Novartis/scar/docs/Installation.rst

 3, Create a conda environment,

 .. note::
-    Please use `scAR-gpu` if you have an nvidia graphis card and the corresponging driver installed.
+    Please use `scar-gpu` if you have an nvidia graphis card and the corresponging driver installed.

     .. code-block:: console

-       conda env create -f scAR-gpu.yml
+       conda env create -f scar-gpu.yml

 or

 .. note::
-    Please use `scAR-cpu` if you don't have a graphis card availalble.
+    Please use `scar-cpu` if you don't have a graphis card availalble.

     .. code-block:: console

-       conda env create -f scAR-cpu.yml
+       conda env create -f scar-cpu.yml

-4, Activate the scAR conda environment,
+4, Activate the scar conda environment,

 .. code-block:: console

-   conda activate scAR
+   conda activate scar